timothyjward/osgi.enroute.site/_examples/010-examples.md

 layout: toc-guide-page
 lprev: 020-tutorial_qs.html
 lnext: 015-Prerequisite.html
 summary: A walkthrough of the Quick Start exmple
+author: enRoute@paremus.com
+sponsor: OSGi™ Alliance
 ---

 The quickstart example is a simple OSGi enRoute application created from the enRoute project archetype.
 It contains a single OSGi service which exposes a REST endpoint and some static files, and an application project which packages up the service and its dependencies into a runnable JAR file.